Nujanauss/Nujanauss.github.io/alexplatt/00_privacy.markdown

  deleted.

 I will use your data to the extent that it is necessary to respond to your comment, question or request.
-Otherwise, I will delete your personal data by default within the 30 days.
+Otherwise, I will delete your personal data automatically within the 30 days.

 I will not share, sell, trade or rent any of your personal information.